Are you thinking of building a web application but have no idea about the costs involved?

-What Are We Estimating?
+What do We Estimate?

 Let’s make sure we are on the same page when talking about a web application, as quite often this term gets misused.